gabis96/ML-models-comparison/README.md

 # Machine Learning Models Comparison in Python

-The aim of this repository is to compound comparisons between machine learning algorithms.
-This coul provide a general view of what model could be more suited to a given problem or dataset.
+The aim of this repository is to compound comparisons between machine learning algorithms, helping with a general idea of what model could be more suited to a given problem or dataset.

 The results of this study will be published on my personal